 The longer she worked in public housing, the more Ms Lourey became convinced that health care was the best lever to pull to improve people’s lives: when people are well they can pursue education, employment, have a better chance of avoiding poverty and of raising healthy, thriving families.

-A similar holistic view, boldly laid out in the Living Well strategic plan created by the NSW Mental Health Commission, attracted her to the organisation many years later, eventually becoming its Commissioner in 2017.
+A similar holistic view, boldly laid out in the Living Well strategic plan created by the Mental Health Commission of New South Wales, attracted her to the organisation many years later, eventually becoming its Commissioner in 2017.

 However, her career started with a narrower focus: improving the effectiveness of health services to meet the needs of local communities.
 She began working with the Western Sydney Area Health Service, using her service planning qualifications to plan health care services across palliative care, maternity, community health and mental health.
 Later she would work for 12 years for NSW Health, traveling around the state working with local services and mental health teams to design and plan services for mental health exclusively.

 Throughout her career, Ms Lourey has fought to keep the individual using the service – often vulnerable, socially isolated and distressed – at the centre of all decisions.
 She successfully overhauled, for example, NSW Government guidelines on the design of inpatient units to stipulate that new mental health facilities had to have single rooms rather than shared rooms, to give people the best chance of feeling safe and making a recovery.
 She also learnt that a collaborative, multidisciplined, inclusive approach was key to achieving successful project outcomes.